 I want to be a trainee at [international law firm] for a number of reasons.
 The first is I am interested in its sector focus, I think the firm has understood the challenges facing law and that client loyalty is not the same as its used to be, and I want to train at a firm that focus on being the best in a select few sectors rather than a jack of all trades.
 The second is that I think politically and economically it is an exciting time to be involved in emerging markets which I am aware the firm does a lot of work in, particularly China, and I feel that my interest in emerging markets and technology makes me a good fit for the kind of work this firm does.
 I want to be involved in cutting edge work that crosses multi-jurisdictional boundaries and I think that this firm provides the perfect opportunity for that.
 The third is that I am aware that the firm’s reputation precedes it, having won awards for Innovation and Technology and that is something that I would really like to be part of.
 As per my award from the charity, I feel that I have an eye for innovation and so that is something that is very important to me and that I think should be important to all law firms going forward for the future.

-Do you think Brexit will be a challenge for law firms?
-I can’t remember exactly what I said for this one, but as a heads up: they aren’t looking for anything that original for this one, because it’s SO important and ongoing and widespread in the media just make sure you know how different outcomes of Brexit would affect the pound, businesses and law firms.
+Do you think Brexit will be a challenge for law firms? as a heads up: they aren’t looking for anything that original for this one, because it’s SO important and ongoing and widespread in the media just make sure you know how different outcomes of Brexit would affect the pound, businesses and law firms.

 What are the challenges facing law firms today?
 There are loads of different answers and opinions on this.
 Read up about it and form your own opinion on what you think are the biggest issues facing law firms.